johnadams12sa/toy-language-interpreter/README.md

 Uses module RPLY
 If using Python 3
-please run: pip3 install rply
+please run:" pip3 install rply "
 before proceeding to run the program

 If using Google Colabs
-please run: !pip install rply
-before proceeding to run the program
+please run:" !pip install rply " before proceeding to run the program

 Modify path to file if using your own test input in main.py